dandevri/cod.es/CodeTrain/Foundations/notes.md

 There is a difference by using else if intead of just chaining if statements.
 They are distinct so if they are true all of them occur.
 It doesn't skip.

 With and / or you can basically join two expression together.
 Create an intersection for example.

+## 3.4 - Boolean Variables
+booleans are data types. not false is equal to true.

+## 4.1 - While and for loops
+Repeat loop, essential control structure.
+Conditional statement is also a control structure.

+What's the exit condition?
+The while loops is a nice translation from if but it needs more lines and 3 elements.
+The 3 elements of a while loops condens them with a for loop.

+## 4.2 - Nested Loops
+The window is not updated until the end of the loop is reached.
+Not to animate something.
+For each cycle (flipbook idea)

+Nested loops (think about x and y) for every x make a list of y's.

+## 5.1 - Function basics
+Key principles of using funtions.
+* Modularity
+* Reusability

+With functions you can organise your program, modular pieces.